Alpine Tunnel Loop

-Several years ago on vacation, back before we moved to Colorado, back before this blog was nary a glimmer in my eye, I did a mountain bike ride near Salida called the Alpine Tunnel loop.
+Several years ago while on vacation, back before we moved to Colorado, back before this blog was nary a glimmer in my eye, I did a mountain bike ride near Salida called the Alpine Tunnel loop.
 I remember it being an enjoyable high-altitude outing that takes in historical sites, old railroad grades, and a spectacular, seldom-travelled section of the Continental Divide Trail.
-Since then, I’ve occasionally thought of doing it again, then would promptly forget about it while I was occupying myself with the multitude of other outdoor activities in the area.
+Since then, I’ve occasionally thought of doing it again, then would promptly forget about it while occupying myself with the multitude of other outdoor activities in the area.

 This past week, the memory of that ride found its way into my brain again.
 With the unusually dry, mild fall making access to the high country still possible in mid-October, I decided it was time to give it another go.

 I first checked a map to re-acquaint myself with the route.
-Most people do this ride starting in the ghost town of St. Elmo but when I last did it, I moved the start down the hill to just above Mt.
+Most people do this ride starting in the ghost town of St. Elmo.
+When I last did it, I moved the start down the hill to just above Mt.
 Princeton Hot Springs.
 This allows you to take in a second segment of railroad grade and to enjoy the long gravel spin up to St. Elmo as a warm up.
 At 35 miles and over 4,000 feet of climbing, it’s a longish ride but because the majority of the climbing is on an old train route — steel wheels on steel rails don’t do steep hills — it’s gradual and quite pleasant.
 The sort of long, mixed-terrain outing I really enjoy.

 The tunnel remained in operation from 1882 until 1910 when, due to diminishing ore production from the local mines and the high cost of maintaining the tunnel, it was abandoned.
 It is believed the tunnel caved in sometime in the 1930s but it wasn’t until the 1990s when it was officially sealed off for safety reasons.

 The other railroad grade is at the start of the ride.
 On the mountainside overlooking Chalk Creek, across from the Chalk Cliffs, is a two-mile segment of the same narrow-gauge railroad grade that used to go up to the Alpine Tunnel.
-Close to both Salida and Buena Vista, it’s a popular trail for day hikers.
+Near to both Salida and Buena Vista, it’s a popular trail for day hikers.

 For the most part, the trail is smooth and wide.
 Even though it’s uphill, the grade is so gradual, it’s barely perceptible to the legs.